 Propagating Mexican Petunia

-For cutting propagation, you will need sharp, clean garden snips, a small pot, well-draining, and rich soil.
-Then follow the instructions below:
+To propagate by cuttings, you will need sharp, clean garden snips, a small pot, well-draining, and rich potting soil:

 - Remove the leaves from the bottom half of the cutting.